 The consultation closed on 31 October 2019.

-An independent advisory panel will provide Ministers with a report on the consultation submissions.
-This will include recommendations.
-Ministers will consider the report before deciding whether or not to proceed with the policy proposals or make changes.
+An Independent Advisory Panel provided Ministers with a report on the consultation submissions, including recommendations.
+Ministers considered this report before deciding whether or not to proceed with the policy proposals or make changes.